FQFT and cohomology

 There are two fundamentally different concrete realizations of this somewhat vague notion.

-An abstractly defined -dimensional quantum field theory is a consistent assignment of state-space and correlators to -dimensional cobordisms with certain structure (topological structure, conformal structure, Riemannian structure, etc. see FQFT/AQFT).
+An abstractly defined -dimensional quantum field theory is, a consistent assignment of state-space and correlators to -dimensional cobordisms with certain structure (topological structure, conformal structure, Riemannian structure, etc. see FQFT/AQFT).
 In an open-closed QFT the cobordisms are allowed to have boundaries.
+See at boundary field theory for more on this.

 In this abstract formulation of QFT a brane is a type of data assigned by the QFT to boundaries of cobordisms.